albar965/littlenavmap-manual/src/en/MENUS.rst

 .. note::

-      *Little Navmap* will not ask to save the file on exit but instead saves the changes to a temporary file.
+      *Little Navmap* will not ask to save the file on exit but will instead save the changes to a temporary file.
       The changes will be restored on next startup.
       See :ref:`load-last-flight-plan` for more information and how to disable this behavior.